jonnonz1/nz-statute-book/acts/public/1973/volunteers-employment-protection-act-1973.md

 ### 10 Apprentices
 [Repealed]

-### 11 Workers to notify employers before commencing protected voluntary service or training
+### 11 Employees to notify employers before commencing protected voluntary service or training
 (1) Where any employee volunteers for any protected voluntary service or training which will necessitate his absence from work, he shall notify his employer thereof not less than 14 days before undertaking that service or training.
 (2) Every person who fails to comply in any respect with the foregoing provisions of this section shall not have his then current employment protected under this Act.

 ### 12 Applications for postponement of service or training
-(1) Where any employee volunteers for any protected voluntary service or training in the Armed Forces, the employer may apply to a person appointed by the chief executive under subsection (2) of this section for a postponement of that service or training upon the ground that the employee's volunteering for that service or training will cause undue hardship to the employer.
+(1) Where any employee volunteers for any protected voluntary service or training in the Armed Forces, the employer may apply to a person appointed by the chief executive under subsection (2) for a postponement of that service or training upon the ground that the employee's volunteering for that service or training will cause undue hardship to the employer.
 (2) The chief executive may from time to time appoint such person or persons as he thinks fit, whether or not an officer or officers of the department, for the purpose of determining applications for postponement under this section.
-Any such person who holds no other appointment as an officer or employee of the State services within the meaning of the State Sector Act 1988 may be paid, out of money appropriated by Parliament for the purpose, remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly as if he were a member of a statutory Board within the meaning of that Act.
+Any such person who holds no other appointment as an officer or employee of the State services within the meaning of the State Sector Act 1988 may be paid, out of money appropriated by Parliament for the purpose, remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the Fees and Travelling Allowances Act 1951, and the provisions of that Act shall apply accordingly as if he were a member of a statutory board within the meaning of that Act.
-(3) The person to whom any application for postponement is made under subsection (1) of this section may, after considering any statement of fact or any documentary or other evidence supplied to him or obtained by him,—
+(3) The person to whom any application for postponement is made under subsection (1) may, after considering any statement of fact or any documentary or other evidence supplied to him or obtained by him,—
-  (a) Grant a postponement for such period as he thinks fit; or (b) Dismiss the application.
+  (a) grant a postponement for such period as he thinks fit; or (b) dismiss the application.
-(4) Every determination by a person appointed under subsection (1) of this section shall be final.
+(4) Every determination by a person appointed under subsection (1) shall be final.

 ### 13 Proceedings may be taken by Labour Inspector
 [Repealed]